Trewaters/security-README/TEMPLATES/security.md

-# `security.md` - Responsible Security Disclosure README standard
+# `TEMPLATES > security.md` - Responsible Security Disclosure README standard

 ## Our security policy and Your responsibility
 - **POLICY**: